The Best (and Worst) Times to Visit Yellowstone Explained

 The worst time of day to see wildlife is midday, as most animals retreat to shaded areas in less visible locations.

 Early September is the best time of year to visit Yellowstone and Grand Teton National Parks in one trip.
 This is because the road between the parks is still open, but peak tourism season has ended.
-Temperatures are great for hiking at this time (Grand Teton is magical for hiking!!), and there’s a chance you’ll get to see a bit of snow-capping on the Teton mountains, which is absolutely spectacular.
+Temperatures are great for hiking, and there’s a chance you’ll get to see a bit of snow-capping on the Teton mountains, which is spectacular.

-Additionally, the fall colors start to emerge in September, especially in Grand Teton National Park, creating stunning landscapes.
-Early September is the perfect balance of good weather, reduced crowds, and vibrant wildlife activity, making it an ideal time to explore both parks.
+Early September is the perfect balance of good weather, early fall foliage, reduced crowds, and vibrant wildlife activity, making it a great time to explore both parks!

-Wildlife activity generally diminishes at this time, as many animals, such as bears, enter hibernation or become less active.
+Wildlife activity generally diminishes at this time as well, as animals enter hibernation or become less active.
 Plus, the shorter daylight hours in November mean less time for exploration and sightseeing.
-Although roads in Yellowstone begin rolling openings for the season starting in mid to late April, they are not entirely open until the end of May, making May a much better time to visit both parks.
+And although roads in Yellowstone begin rolling openings for the season starting in mid to late April, they are not entirely open until the end of May, making May a much better time to visit both parks.

 Best Time to Visit Yellowstone for Hiking

 September is generally the best month to visit Yellowstone for hiking.
-During this time, the weather is usually pleasant, with cooler temperatures that make for comfortable hiking conditions.
-The summer crowds have started to thin out, offering a quieter experience on the trails and an easier time finding parking at trailheads.
-Plus, September provides good weather with less chance of heavy snowfall or rain than later months, making the trails more accessible and enjoyable.
-The fall colors also start to emerge and can add beautiful scenery to your hikes.
+The weather is usually pleasant, with cooler temperatures, plus the summer crowds have started to thin out, offering a quieter experience on the trails and an easier time finding parking at trailheads.
+Plus, September provides good weather with less chance of heavy snowfall or rain than later months.
+The fall colors start to emerge and can add beautiful scenery to your hikes.

-Note: In September, most higher-elevation trails in Yellowstone National Park remain open, but early snowfall or changing conditions can impact their accessibility.
+In September, most higher-elevation trails in Yellowstone remain open, but early snowfall or changing conditions can impact their accessibility.
 By late September or early October, snow and ice may start to affect trails above 7,000 feet, and some areas might become less accessible or closed for the season.
-It’s always a good idea to check current trail conditions and park alerts before heading out, as weather can change rapidly in the mountains.
-Some areas can also be closed this time of year due to high bear activity.
-Check trail conditions here.
+For this reason, early September is generally better for hiking than late September.

-With this said, summer is my personal pick for the best time to visit Yellowstone for extensive hiking and longer, less populated trails.
-There is less concern for snow in higher-elevation areas, such as Dunraven Pass to Mount Washburn and Avalanche Lake, plus long daylight hours provide plenty of opportunity to hike multiple trails.
-I also prefer people on the trails when hiking in bear country as it provides an extra layer of safety.
-(Be sure also to carry bear spray everywhere in Yellowstone!)
+Personally, late summer is my favorite time to hike in Yellowstone, particularly when hiking longer, less populated trails.
+There’s less concern for snow in higher-elevation areas, such as Mount Washburn and Avalanche Peak, plus long daylight hours provide plenty of opportunity to hike multiple trails in one day.
+I also prefer more people on the trails when hiking in bear country as it provides an extra layer of safety.
+(But still be sure to carry bear spray everywhere in Yellowstone!)

 Worst Time to Visit Yellowstone for Hiking

 April and November are the worst months to visit Yellowstone for hiking.
-Many roads and trails are not accessbile during this time, as the park transitions between the summer/fall and winter seasons.
-(Note: Since winter months allow for snow shoeing and cross-country skiing to explore Yellowstone backcountry, I’m considering these good hiking months.)
+Most roads and trails are inaccessible during this time as the park transitions between seasons.

 Least Expensive Time to Visit Yellowstone

-If you’re staying outside the park, the least expensive time to visit Yellowstone is the “off-season,” from March 15-April 15 and November 1 through December 15.
+When staying outside the park, the least expensive time to visit Yellowstone is the “off-season,” from March 15-April 15, and November 1 through December 15.
 This is because most interior roads in Yellowstone are closed to prepare for the upcoming summer or winter season, and access is limited.
 There is much less demand for lodging near Yellowstone this time of year, so prices are more affordable.

-If you’re staying inside the park, early to mid-May and mid-October are generally the least expensive times to visit Yellowstone.
-Prices gradually increase as the season progresses until they peak in July and then begin to lower around the end of the summer/fall season.
-(Holiday weekends are also more expensive, so avoid them when possible.)
+When staying inside the park, early to mid-May and mid-October are generally the least expensive times to visit Yellowstone.
+Prices gradually increase as the season progresses until they peak in July and then begin to lower around the end of the summer season.

-Overall, camping is by far the most affordable and least expensive way to visit Yellowstone.
+Overall, staying at one of Yellowstone’s many campgrounds is the most affordable way to visit Yellowstone.
 Campgrounds generally open in early May and close in September or October.

 Most Expensive Time to Visit Yellowstone

-The winter season is also an expensive time to visit Yellowstone because access to the park during winter is limited to guided snowcoach tours, snowmobiles, or cross-country skiing, all of which can be pricey compared to standard summer car access.
+The winter season is also an expensive time to visit Yellowstone because access to the park is limited to guided snowcoach tours, snowmobiles, or cross-country skiing, all of which can be pricey compared to standard summer car access.
 Additionally, specialized services like guided snowshoeing and snowmobile tours often come with higher costs due to the need for specialized equipment and trained guides.
-(But don’t let the cost alone deter you… winter in Yellowstone is magnificent.)

 Best Time to Visit Yellowstone for Photography

-May and September are the best times of the year to visit Yellowstone for photography.
-May is a great time to visit for bears and wildlife in general (baby animals!), while September is great for fall colors and the elk rut.
-September is also an ideal time to visit Grand Teton National Park for photography.
-The sun's lower angle in September offers soft, golden light that enhances the quality of landscape and wildlife shots.
+May and September are the best months to visit Yellowstone for photography.
+May is a great time to visit for bears and wildlife in general (remember: baby animals!), while September is great for fall colors and the elk rut.
+September is also a great time to visit Grand Teton National Park for photography.
+The sun's lower angle in September offers soft, golden light that enhances landscape and wildlife shots.

 Best Time to Visit Yellowstone for Fishing

 July and August are generally the best months to visit Yellowstone for fishing.
-The weather is warm and stable during this time, providing ideal conditions for a day on the water!
+The weather is warm and stable during this time, providing ideal conditions for a day on the water.
 Most of the park's rivers and lakes are fully accessible, and fish feed actively due to the warm temperatures and high insect activity.
 July also coincides with several important insect hatches, such as mayflies and caddisflies, which attract fish to the surface and increase the chances of a successful catch.
-(Note: Fishing and boating season in Yellowstone is generally the Saturday of Memorial Day weekend through October 31st.
-Fishing permits are required.)

 Best Time to Visit Yellowstone for Geysers

-The overall best time to visit Yellowstone National Park is from mid-May through early June.
-(Avoid Memorial Day weekend.)
-Wildlife is active, and park roads and facilities are open, but the peak traffic has yet to arrive!
+The best time to visit Yellowstone National Park is mid-May to early June.
+(Just avoid Memorial Day weekend when possible!)
+Wildlife is active, and park roads and facilities are open, but peak traffic has yet to arrive.
+It’s an incredible time of year to be in the park and experience the best of Yellowstone.

 The worst time to visit Yellowstone National Park is generally the “Off-Season,” from mid-March to mid-April and November 1 to mid-December.

-During these times, interior park roads close to all traffic (private and commercial vehicles) to prepare for the upcoming summer or winter season.
-From mid-March to mid-April, and again from November 1st to mid-December, you will be unable to visit Yellowstone’s interior as only the roads between the North and Northeast Entrance are open (Gardiner to Mammoth to Lamar Valley to Cooke City).
+During these times, interior park roads are closed to all traffic to prepare for the upcoming summer or winter season.
+From mid-March to mid-April, and again from November 1st to mid-December, you will be unable to visit Yellowstone’s interior—including sights like Old Faithful and the Grand Canyon of the Yellowstone.

 However, like every other season in Yellowstone, April and November still offer something unique.
-Off-season is the quietest time of year in Yellowstone.
+Off-season is the quietest time of year in the park.
 Enjoy less traffic, better access to wildlife pull-offs, and solitude on hiking, snowshoe, and cross-country skiing trails.
-There’s nothing wrong with choosing to experience the serenity and slowness of an Off-Season visit that encourages abundant wildlife watching and leisurely strolls on trails near Lamar Valley, Tower-Roosevelt, and Mammoth Hot Springs :)

 Save this for later